RESEARCH GRANTS IN THE ARTS: Other Requirements and Priorities

 Data collection activities conducted under an award are the sole responsibility of the recipient organization, and the NEA’s support of the project does not constitute approval of those data collection procedures.
 Therefore, data collected from respondents/participants will be conducted by the awardee or at the awardee’s direction, and any NEA-funded researchers collecting data from respondents/participants may not represent to those subjects that such data are being collected on the NEA’s behalf.

-In addition, applicants who include primary data collection as a proposed project activity are required to provide documentation showing whether IRB approval is needed to execute the project.
-If the documentation states that IRB approval is required, then applicants also must indicate the measures they have taken or plan on taking to gain IRB approval.
+In addition, applicants who include primary data collection as a proposed project activity are required to provide an explanation for whether IRB approval is needed to execute the project.
+If IRB approval is required, then applicants also must indicate the measures they have taken or plan on taking to gain IRB approval.
 If multiple organizations are directly involved in human subjects research for a proposed project, then the applicant must provide documentation from those organizations as well.
 Awardees are required to submit IRB approval documentation to the NEA prior to engaging in any activity determined to require IRB approval, as well as submit updated IRB documentation as relevant.
 The NEA may withhold funds until IRB approval is demonstrated.

 If an applicant organization does not already have an IRB, awardees are required to partner and/or consult with another institution or organization that does to determine whether IRB approval is necessary for your project.
 Costs of submitting research proposals to IRBs are allowable if this activity takes place during the award period of performance; however, the application proposal must include evidence that the applicant has consulted with their preferred IRB or IRBs.